 In combination with prednisone for the treatment of metastatic castration-resistant prostate cancer (CRPC) and metastatic high-risk castration-sensitive prostate cancer (CSPC).

 Risk of mineralocorticoid excess; monitor BP, serum potassium, fluid retention at least monthly.
 Control hypertension and correct hypokalemia before and during treatment.
 Heart failure, recent MI, cardiovascular disease, ventricular arrhythmias; monitor closely.
 Monitor for adrenocortical insufficiency.
 Stress (may need higher corticosteroid dose).
 Monitor LFTs prior to starting treatment, every 2 weeks for the first 3 months, and monthly thereafter.
 Baseline moderate hepatic impairment (Child-Pugh Class B): monitor LFTs prior to initiation, weekly for the first month, every 2 weeks for the next 2 months, and monthly thereafter.
 Interrupt and reduce dose if hepatotoxicity (ALT/AST >5xULN or total bilirubin >3xULN) occurs; see full labeling.
 Permanently discontinue if concurrent ALT elevation >3xULN and total bilirubin >2xULN develops without biliary obstruction or other causes of elevation.
 Baseline severe hepatic impairment (Child-Pugh Class C): not recommended.
 Males with female partners of reproductive potential must use effective contraception during therapy and for 3 weeks after last dose.
-Nursing mothers: not recommended.
+Nursing mothers: not for use in women.

 Fatigue, arthralgia, hypertension, nausea, edema, hypokalemia, hot flush, diarrhea, vomiting, upper respiratory infection, cough, headache, anemia, elevated LFTs, dyslipidemia, lymphopenia, hyperglycemia; hepatotoxicity (may be severe).